4wsm/make-post/README.md

 ## DESCRIPTION

 The `make-post.sh` script allows you to execute Jekyll commands and open files related to your Jekyll site.
-It assumes the [Docker container][jekyll container] running the Jekyll image is already set up, running in deamon (server and [jekyll compose][jekyll compose]plugin installed.
+It assumes the [Docker container][jekyll container] running the Jekyll image is already set up, running in deamon (jekyll serve) and that [jekyll compose][jekyll compose] plugin is installed.

 ## OPTIONS